abdelrhmanmadian/football-analysis/README.md

 direct goal threats — reflecting their dominance in open play with Messi, Suarez, and Neymar.

+### Barcelona Season Performance Dashboard — La Liga 2015/16
+- Season performance dashboard comparing goals, xG, passes and pressing
+- Match by match xG chart across all 38 matches
+- Full written analysis connecting all four metrics

+**Key finding:** Barcelona completed more than double their opponents' passes and scored 108 goals vs 19 conceded — but pressed less than any opponent because they simply never gave the ball away.

 ## Tools Used
 - Python
 - pandas